AaronWijesinghe/BetterVencordPatch/README.md

 ## Requirements
 All original requirements for building the official installer apply here.</br>
 Go 1.25.x is also recommended, but you can probably use a lower version instead.</br>
-**NOTE: The only supported OS for this project is macOS (for now).**

 ## Installation
-Run install.py to install BetterVencordPatch.</br>
+Run install_[YOUR OPERATING SYSTEM].py to install BetterVencordPatch.</br>
-~~I may release a pre-built app with the launchd plist through GitHub Releases soon™.~~
+I am currently working on a release for non-source-builders soon™.

 ## Credits
 Auto-patcher created by [Aaron Wijesinghe](https://github.com/introvertednoob)